Joseph Jefferson Award recommended

 Call (773) 404-7336 for tickets

+The blues and southern rock collide in Chicago’s smash hit!
 Following Hank Williams’ rise from the beginnings to his triumphs on the Grand Ole Opry to his self-destruction at twenty-nine, audiences will be treated to an unforgettable tribute of more than 20 hits, including “I’m So Lonesome I Could Cry”, “Move It on Over”, “Hey, Good Lookin’”, and “Jambalaya”.
-To read more about Hank Williams, read our playguide.
+To explore more about Hank Williams: Lost Highway, read our playguide.
+Read our Artistic Director & Director statements.

-Cast (in alphabetical order): Dana Black (Waitress), Matt Brumlow* (Hank Williams), Austin Cook* (Hoss), Laura Coover* (Audrey), John Crowley (Tee-Tot), John Foley (Shag), Greg Hirte (Leon), James Leaming (Pap), Michael Mahler*(Jimmy), and Suzanne Petri* (Mama).
+Cast (in alphabetical order): Dana Black (Waitress), Matt Brumlow* (Hank Williams), Austin Cook* (Hoss), John Foley (Shag), Greg Hirte (Leon), James Leaming (Pap), Michael Mahler*(Jimmy), Suzanne Petri* (Mama), Cora Vander Broek (Audrey), & Byron Glenn Willis (Tee Tot).

-Production: Damon Kiely (director), Malcolm Ruhl (music director), Sarah E. Ross* (costumes), Nick Belley (lights), Jackie Penrod (co-scenic), Rick Penrod (co-scenic), Rick Sims (sound), Grant Sabin (co-properties design), Arianna Soloway* (co-properties design) Ellen Willett (production manager), Dana M. Nestrick (stage manager), Lauri Dahl* (dramaturge).
+Production: Damon Kiely (director), Malcolm Ruhl (music director), Michael Mahler* (associate music director), Jackie Penrod (co-scenic), Rick Penrod (co-scenic), Rick Sims (sound), Nick Belley (lights), Ellie Humphrys (assistant lights/master electrician), Sarah E. Ross* (costumes), Christopher Neville* (assistant costumes), Arianna Soloway* (properties), Ellen Willett (production manager), Jaclyn Holsey* (stage manager), Dana M. Nestrick (stage manager), Kathryn Lochert (assistant stage manager), Brian Claggett* (technical director), Eric Backus (sound engineer), & Lauri Dahl* (associate dramaturg).

 *American Blues Theater Ensemble and Artistic Affiliates

 We are proud to continue our PINK PREVIEWS with proceeds from our Preview performances will be donated to the Lynn Sage Foundation for breast cancer research.
-We partner with Old Town School of Folk Music and raise awareness of Rock for Kids.
+We support and partner with Old Town School of Folk Music.